fbpx

 • Orthodox Cross

-Important reliquary theca with relics of St Valentine of Rome, Patron of the Courtly Love
+Important reliquary theca with relic of St Valentine of Rome, Patron of the Courtly Love

 Attractive large oval glass-fronted brass reliquary theca housing significant and important relic of Saint Valentine of Rome, Bishop and Martyr.
 Very large (3 cm or 1 1/4 inches long) first-class ex ossibus (of the bone) relic is affixed on a background richly decorated with gilt paper and silk flowers and identified in a fancy cut paper cedula label as Ex Oss S. Valentini Mart.
 (Of the bone of Saint Valentine, Martyr).
 On the back, the theca is secured by a seal of red Spanish wax with an imprint of a coat of arms of Cardinal Bernardino (†1807), the Archbishop of Senigallia and an important official of the Vatican Curia.